Screening for Alzheimer Disease

 There are several tests that doctors may use to screen for

 - Neurological exam—to test the nervous system (brain, spinal cord, nerves, and muscles) for evidence of other neurological disorders

 Wechsler's Logical Memory and Visual Reproduction and Kendrick Object Learning Test—may be used if you have

 - Seven-Minute Screen

 - Montreal Cognitive Assessment (MoCA)

 - Self-assessment cognitive test—this is a test that you take on your own to assess your memory

 Genetic testing is available, but it is not routinely used in most people.
-It may be done in those with a family history of early-onset Alzheimers.
-Researchers are also studying whether specialized imaging tests would be helpful in screening for Alzheimers disease.
+It may be done in those with a family history of early-onset Alzheimer.
+Researchers are also studying whether specialized imaging tests would be helpful in screening for Alzheimer disease.
 Cerebrospinal fluid (CSF) evaluation via a lumbar puncture

-may play a role in the diagnosis of Alzheimers disease.
+may play a role in the diagnosis of Alzheimer disease.

 10 early signs and symptoms of Alzheimer's.